aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-paragraph/_index.md

 ## **Manage Paragraph with Custom Numbered List**

-The [BulletFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/bulletformat/) class provides the [NumberedBulletStartWith](https://reference.aspose.com/slides/nodejs-java/aspose.slides/bulletformat/#setNumberedBulletStartWith-short-) property and others that allow you to manage paragraphs with custom numbering or formatting.
+The [BulletFormat](https://reference.aspose.com/slides/nodejs-java/aspose.slides/bulletformat/) class provides the [setNumberedBulletStartWith](https://reference.aspose.com/slides/nodejs-java/aspose.slides/bulletformat/#setNumberedBulletStartWith-short-) method and others that allow you to manage paragraphs with custom numbering or formatting.

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentation/) class.
 2. Access the slide containing the paragraph.
-3. Add an [autoshape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/autoshape/) to the slide.
+3. Add an [AutoShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/autoshape/) to the slide.
 4. Access the autoshape [TextFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/textframe/).
 5. Remove the default paragraph in the `TextFrame`.
-6. Create the first paragraph instance through the [Paragraph](https://reference.aspose.com/slides/nodejs-java/aspose.slides/paragraph/) class and set [NumberedBulletStartWith](https://reference.aspose.com/slides/nodejs-java/aspose.slides/bulletformat/#setNumberedBulletStartWith-short-) to 2.
+6. Create the first paragraph instance through the [Paragraph](https://reference.aspose.com/slides/nodejs-java/aspose.slides/paragraph/) class and call [setNumberedBulletStartWith](https://reference.aspose.com/slides/nodejs-java/aspose.slides/bulletformat/#setNumberedBulletStartWith-short-) with the value `2`.
 7. Create the second paragraph instance through the `Paragraph` class and set `NumberedBulletStartWith` to 3.
 8. Create the third paragraph instance through the `Paragraph` class and set `NumberedBulletStartWith` to 7.
 9. Add the new paragraphs to the `TextFrame` paragraph collection.
 10. Save the modified presentation.

-This Javascript code shows you how to add and manage paragraphs with custom numbering or formatting:
+This JavaScript code shows you how to add and manage paragraphs with custom numbering or formatting:

 ```javascript
 var presentation = new aspose.slides.Presentation();